csharp-benchmark-net

 }

-In this example, we have two functions that we want to test, sha256.ComputeHash(data) and md5.ComputeHash(data);
+In this example, we have two functions we want to test, sha256.ComputeHash(data) and md5.ComputeHash(data);

 First, we use the SimpleJob attributes to define the benchmarks for two platforms, Net472 and NetCore3.

-On the other hand, we have the N parameter that we define can be 1000 or 10000.
+On the other hand, we have the parameter N which we define can be 1000 or 10000.

-Finally, we mark the GlobalSetup function, which will be executed at the beginning of each benchmark, and the two Benchmark cases, which are the functions we mentioned earlier.
+Finally, we mark the GlobalSetup function, which will run at the start of each benchmark, and the two Benchmark cases, which are the functions we mentioned earlier.

 If we run the code, BenchmarkDotNet provides us with the following table.